We bring you a list of upcoming 200cc and 300cc Bikes in India in 2018, 2019.

 Competition -KTM Duke 390

 After clinching the most coveted awards in its segment TVS Apache RTR 200 4V has emerged as one of the most successful model from the two-wheeler manufacturer.
-To further cement its positioning in the 300cc segment, the company is now prepping to roll out Akula 310 which was first revealed at the 2016 Auto Expo.
-Based on the BMW G310R platform, the fully-faired sportsbike could be launched with a different nameplate, Apache RTR 300.
-Apart from sharing underpinning with the upcoming G310R, the Akula 310 is expected to borrow engine and other components from the upcoming BMW bike.
+To further cement its positioning in the 300cc segment, the company is now prepping to roll out the production version of the Akula 310 concept.
+As a reminder, the concept was first revealed at the 2016 Auto Expo.
+Called Apache RR 310, the fully-faired motorcycle will be the most powerful TVS in India.
+This sportsbike shares engine and other components from the upcoming BMW G310R.

-As the name suggests, the Akula 310 will draw power from the 313cc,4-stroke, single-cylinder water-cooled engine from the G310R.
+The new Apache RR 310 is powered by a 313cc,4-stroke, single-cylinder water-cooled engine from the G310R.
 Making maximum power of 33.4bhp at 9,500rpm and 28Nm of torque at 7,500rpm, the bike will use a 6-speed of gearbox.
-The expected top speed for the Akula 310 will be between 155 to 165kmph.
+The expected top speed for the Apache RR 310 will be between 155 to 165kmph.
 Key features on the bike will include single projector headlamps, dual-channel ABS, side mounted exhaust system, inverted telescopic front forks and monoshock rear suspension.

 Expected Price-Rs 1.80 lakh